-The future of work is changing, right now.
-With it, many executives are evaluating their own personal future and whether their current employer and career path fits that vision.
-As more and more of you consider career opportunities that you might not have considered prior to this pandemic, it’s important you understand how to navigate handling your stock compensation in a job change.
+The future of work is continuing to change.
+Many executives are evaluating their own personal future and whether their current employer and career path fits that vision.
+As more and more of you consider career opportunities that you might not have considered prior to the pandemic, it’s important you understand how to navigate handling your stock compensation in a job change.

 One critical area often overlooked by executives is their unvested stock options.
 It never ceases to amaze me how often unvested options are disregarded as executives leave one employer for another.